iAndreiAbramov/assets-fit/Readme.md

 af init
 ```

+Please note, that the `init` command **should be run in the root of your project**.

-This will create a `.af.json` file in the root of your project.
+This will create a `.af.json` file with default values in the root of your project.
+Update the configuration file to match your project structure.

 Here is an example of a configuration file: